by Michele Nobile

 The first important correction of line was the downsizing of the tax burden placed on farmers in 2004, which in the 1990s had become unbearable, a disparagement for the Party and also the cause of criminal-type behaviour by village cadres14; in 2007, the minimum guaranteed income programme (dibao) was extended to the countrysides.
 Then, and especially with Xi Jinping's rise to power in 2013, regulations to extend the coverage of public services and social welfare have been increased.

-However, these measures come after thirty years of "reforms" that have dismantled the relationship between state-owned enterprises and public services for urban workers, increased private spending on health and education, discriminated against rural areas, structured a social security system that has been unequal and regressive in favour of – in order of importance – Party cadres, state officials, employees of state enterprises and the population with urban hukou
+However, these measures come after thirty years of "reforms" that have dismantled the relationship between state-owned enterprises and public services for urban workers, increased private spending on health and education, discriminated against rural areas, structured a social security system that has been unequal and regressive in favour of – in order of importance – Party cadres, state officials, employees of state enterprises and the population with urban hukou.

 The problem is that while coverageof the population as regards pensions and health has been extended, the value of this coverage is extremely uneven according to employment, hukouand province, and it is inadequate precisely for the groups most in need.
 The social security system is fragmented and subject to fiscal constraints because the responsibility of social policy falls on local administrations: the central government has started to contribute, but local differences in spending capacity remain considerable.